TrainWeb.org Facebook Page

 Map: PG 7 G 9 Topographic Maps

 safety stand CSX 3190 and CSX 5205 roll past a disconnected siding that leads to a Washington Post printing facility behind the photographer, in fact the track goes right into the building.
-At photo time the siding's other end was still connected to the main.
+The siding's other end was still connected to the main at photo time.

 At left is a Bethlehem Steel Co Mainline Safety Stand that controls a derail.
-On the right is the site of B&O's Branchville Station.
+On the right is the site of B&O's Branchville Station, originally known as Scaggs Crossing Station.

 Color Surprise